List of Metalocalypse characters: Dr. Rockso

 Rockso talks in a high-pitched voice, with an occasional, oddly exaggerated stutter, which every member of Dethklok except Toki finds irritating.
 He wears a very tight neon unitard with cutouts that expose almost his entire torso and, in the back, the top of his buttcrack and outline of his testicles.
 The rest of his outfit includes a combination cap, long, thick, brightly colored hair, KISS-like face paint, spiky wristbands, furry boots, and a spiky red nose.
 The colors of his clothing and hair change between episodes, but are always gaudy and fluorescent.
 It is suggested that he is an ephebophile; he was once arrested for having sexual relations with a minor.

-Rockso seems to be a parody of various events and persons.
+Rockso seems to be a parody of various events and people.
 According to Brendon Small, Dr. Rockso was supposed to be an amalgam of every kind of front man from the hard-rock era, including Vince Neil, Axl Rose, and Bret Michaels.
 Eventually the animators made him resemble David Lee Roth.